 The Browser View window shows you the internal structure and relations of the item you have selected in a textual, outline format.
 You can also select components of the item and perform queries on them.
 The results of queries are highlighted in Browser View and can also be displayed in the Static Analyzer.
-Browser View can display the contents of C++ and Ada entities.
-This section describes the features of the Browser common to both languages.
-For the language-specific characteristics, see Chapter 8, "Browser Tutorial for C++", page 81 (for a C++ sample session), and Chapter 9, "Browser Tutorial for Ada", page 97 (for an Ada sample session).
+Browser View can display the contents of C++ entities.
+For the language-specific characteristics, see Chapter 8, "Browser Tutorial for C++", page 79 for a C++ sample session.